Seven Steps to a Better (and More Effective) Startup Budget

-Ensure your budget prepares you for the trip ahead.
+Ensure your startup budget prepares you for the trip ahead.

 High-growth, early stage companies excel at identifying a gap in the market and creating products and services to fill that gap.
 They’re often very good at ramping staff, engineering workarounds and developing go-to-market strategies.
 In many cases, they’re also very good at raising money from investors, venture capitalists and strategic partners that rely, at least partially, on comprehensive business modeling.

 In contrast, what they’re often not very good at is budgeting.
 Budgeting is distinct from modeling in that it specifically focuses on what you’re going to spend in a given period.
 It provides your department heads with bright-line guidance about what they can and cannot do, and forces everyone within the company to think of capital as a finite resource.
 Most importantly, an honest budgeting process requires the two most diametrically opposed participants in your business – the sales folks and the engineers – to work together in predicting how much capital will be needed to 1) operate the business, and 2) achieve the company’s growth goals.

 In our work as on-demand CFOs for growth companies, we see all flavors of the startup budget process.
 Some companies won’t buy a pencil without it being accounted for in a budget, while others reach millions of dollars in revenue and 100+ employees without ever even spelling b-u-d-g-e-t in a meeting.
 In my experience, the larger the company becomes without a formalized budgeting process, the greater the risk of an unpleasant surprise down the road.
 A few pointers that can help make budgets a regular part of your growth company’s lexicon: